Can Poor Gut Health Contribute to Anger or Anxiety?

 Your Gut Bacteria Regulates Your Stress Levels!

 Studies confirm that the gut bacteria are responsible for regulating how you respond to stress.
 They also regulate central nervous system development at critical stages.
-When probiotics (healthy gut bacteria) were administered to stressed-out animals in experiments, the animals stopped acting anxious and their depression symptoms disappeared.
+When probiotics (healthy gut bacteria) were administered to stressed out animals in experiments, the animals stopped acting anxious and their depression symptoms were significantly reduced.

 Clinical studies in humans are showing similar findings.
 Anxiety symptoms lessen when the gut bacteria are changed to favor positive healthful bacteria, when their numbers are increased.